 Ready to apply for the Visiting Scholar Program?
 Click here.

-Located within the Association's headquarters near Dupont Circle, the Centennial Center offers visiting scholars furnished shared work space, telephone, personal computers, Internet connectivity, conference space, a reference library, library access at George Washington University, and free coffee and tea.
+Located within the Association's headquarters near Dupont Circle, the Centennial Center offers visiting scholars furnished shared work space, telephone, personal computers, Internet connectivity, conference space, a small reference library, and free coffee and tea.

 Your membership with APSA must be active in order to apply for the Visiting Scholar Program.
 Senior or junior faculty members, post-doctoral fellows, and advanced graduate students are all strongly encouraged to apply.